 1 day process for providing certificate after approval from relevant department and updating its status.

-A partnership is an arrangement where parties, referred to as partners, agree to cooperate to advance their mutual interests for earning profits.
+A partnership firm is an arrangement where parties, referred to as partners, agree to cooperate to advance their mutual interests for earning profits.
 A partnership may contain individuals, businesses, schools, governments, interest-based organisations to achieve a common goal.
 All the conditions, rewards and risks can be compiled in a document called partnership deed.

 A partnership firm can be registered or unregistered, registration of partnership firm under The Indian Partnership Act, 1932, is not mandatory.
 With the popularity of limited liability partnership firms in India, partnership firms are losing their relevance due to advantages associated with limited liability partnership firms combining advantages of partnership firm and company.